Cannabis in Lebanon

-According to law No. 178/2020, the Lebanese government legalized the cultivation and trade, also medicinal use of cannabis, with respect to the stated regulations of the law.
-Only recreational use remains illegal.
-International certifications for farming, and trade are eligible.
-Medical recommendation must be given by a doctor, and provided by a certified entity.

-cannabis
+On 21 April 2020, the Parliament passed a law legalizing cannabis cultivation for medical use.
+Lebanon became the first Arab country to do so.
+Cultivation of non-psychoactive hemp was also made legal.
+Recreational cannabis is illegal for cultivation, trade and personal use in Lebanon.
+Large amounts of cannabis are grown illegally within the country, especially in the Bekka Valley, and consumed for personal use in private.

 Production

-The production of hashish was prohibited in Lebanon in 1926,during the era of the French Mandate for Syria and the Lebanon.
+The production of hashish was prohibited in Lebanon in 1926, during the era of the French Mandate for Syria and the Lebanon.
 However, the cannabis industry blossomed during the chaos of the 15-year Lebanese civil war (1975–1990).

 The cultivation of cannabis itself was forbidden in 1992, under pressure from the United States.

 By 2001, poverty had pressed many farmers to return to growing cannabis.
 By 2002, production had reached 37,000 acres: double what it was the year prior.
 Later on, cannabis farms flourished during the Syrian civil war starting from 2011, as the government was more concerned about security issues.